 Work is distinguished from the lower-level equipment operations classes by complexity of operator functions performed, which require a substantial degree of coordination.
 Work may include light or heavy physical labor when not operating equipment or driving it to and from the work site.
 Work is performed under the supervision of crew chief or supervisor.

-(The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS (The following conditions must be met for a position to

-- Duties of positions in this class must conform to the criteria established for Heavy Equipment Operator I positions in the "City-owned Automotive Equipment Allocating Standards."
+1. Duties of positions in this class must conform to the criteria established for Heavy Equipment Operator 1 positions in the "City-owned Automotive Equipment Allocating Standards."

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)